MarioniLab/simpleSingleCellResults/work-3-tenx.knit.md

 <p class="caption">(\#fig:ambientpvalhist)Distribution of p-values for the assumed empty droplets.</p>
 </div>

-Large peaks near zero indicate that barcodes with total counts below `lower` are not all ambient.
+Large peaks near zero indicate that barcodes with total counts below `lower` are not all ambient in origin.
 This can be resolved by decreasing `lower` further to exclude barcodes corresponding to droplets with very small cells.

 # Quality control on the cells